architect/arc.codes.next/src/docs/en/guides/get-started/meet-your-new-superpowers.md

 ## Developer experience

 Architect aims to provide the fastest developer experience for serverless infrastructure.
-Extend your app with the entire AWS ecosystem of services and tools with just an `.arc` file!
+Extend your app with the entire AWS ecosystem of services and tools with just an `app.arc` file!

 Another upside is predictable costs and 100% utilization (scale to zero).
 Do less of everything because it's now patching instead of upgrading.
 You get faster debugging because errors become very shallow in isolation, especially with testing.